Lismore, New South Wales: Media

 The Northern Star is an online tabloid newspaper based in Lismore.
 It covers the region from Lismore, Casino, Ballina, Byron Bay, Murwillumbah, and Tweed Heads, and, like many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became an online-only publication.

 The Northern Rivers Echo was a free weekly community newspaper for Lismore, Alstonville, Wollongbar, Ballina, Casino, Nimbin and Evans Head.
 The Lismore CBD Magazine is a monthly e-magazine publication.

 The commercial radio stations of Lismore are Triple Z (Hit Music) and 2LM 900 AM (also broadcast on 104.3FM) and both are run by Broadcast Operations Group.
 The community radio stations are River FM 92.9 which offers an independent alternative media voice playing a diverse range of music and ABC North Coast 94.5 FM.

-Lismore receives TV channels from SBS and ABC and the regional owned and operated stations of Seven, Nine and 10 Northern NSW.
+Lismore receives TV channels from SBS and ABC and the regional owned and operated stations of Seven, Nine (Now owned by WIN Corporation) and 10 Northern NSW.